gyanisinha/allthingsdata/ai-samples/README.md

 ### Stocks news sentiment analysis (using OpennBB and OpenAI)

+This is just to show the _art of possible_ and can be extended for other use cases.

 #### Pre-reqs:

 - Read about [OpenBB](https://openbb.co/): OpenBB is a leading open-source investment research software platform that gives you access to high-quality financial market data and analytical tools.